Knowledgator/Documentation/local_run/docs/frameworks/gliner/components--configs/index.md

 - `"l2t"` — a single step where labels attend to span tokens
 - `""` — disables fusion entirely (no interaction is applied)

-The number and order of operations affects both performance and computational cost.
+The number and order of operations affect both performance and computational cost.

 :::tip
 The number of fusion layers (`num_post_fusion_layers`) controls how many times the entire schema is repeated.